 This is probably one of the most interesting shifts in travel.
 Driven largely by the need for new and expanded trade routes, the discoverers turned travellers.
 This was the time of Marco Polo, Christopher Columbus, Vasco da Gamma and many others.
 They travelled the world, discovering new lands and cultures.

-The human quest for knowledge and discovery perfectly fit into the essence of these discoverers.
+The human quest for knowledge and discovery perfectly fits into the essence of these discoverers.
 Enter cartography, geography and advances in everything from medicine and engineering to food and drink.
 The world was becoming smaller thanks to the discoverers that led the way.

-The Romans were first to embrace the idea of travelling for leisure.
+The Romans were the first to embrace the idea of travelling for leisure.
 During hot summers, the elite would travel to their villas in Pompeii and other places along the coast.
 Travel in the past for wealthy Romans was definitely not how we travel today.
 Often, they brought their entire households to ensure the level of luxury stayed the same no matter where they went.

 Travel in the past was largely limited to the upper classes.
 Somewhere around the 16th century, the Grand Tour became fashionable for the wealthy and young European aristocrats.
 Somewhat of a throwback to the ideal of the Renaissance Man, the tour provided a level of polish to their education as well as an appreciation of the arts and literature.

-Numerous young men flocked to London, Paris, Venice, Florence and Rome in name of self-enlightenment.
+Numerous young men flocked to London, Paris, Venice, Florence and Rome in the name of self-enlightenment.
 They were the early tourists, arriving to admire the local offerings and taking their experience back with them.
 Then the French Revolution came and put an end to the Grand Tour.

 Days of adventurers and explorers

 The 18th and 19th centuries marked a definite shift in the concept of travel.
-The Victorians saw themselves as civilized and full of thirst for knowledge.
+The Victorians saw themselves as civilized and full of a thirst for knowledge.
 This also meant they wanted to see the world.
 Travel in the past was not always about learning.
-For them it was about conquering.
+For them, it was about conquering.

 Today you might travel in a group of friends or relatives with the idea of everyone having a great time.
-In the past, as an explorer or an adventurer, you’d be travelling in a company of servants, assistants and companions.
+In the past, as an explorer or an adventurer, you’d be travelling in a company of servants, assistants and staff.
 There would’ve been someone carrying your stuff, setting up your tent and preparing your meals.

-Of course, if you discovered unique and important treasure, someone would have been there to pack it up and ship it.
-Not to mention an army of local diggers and guides to make your life easier as you search for priceless treasure.
+Of course, if you discovered a unique and important treasure, someone would have been there to pack it up and ship it.
+Not to mention an army of local diggers and guides to make your life easier as you search for a priceless treasure.

 Clothes are definitely the one thing that I can’t get over.
 They used to wear a lot more clothing than we do.
 It’s all fine and dandy if you’re in an air-conditioned place, but to be without it and wearing all those layers would be torture.

-The images of fully clothed men in safari hats and neck scarfs is enough to make me sweat.
+The images of fully clothed men in safari hats and neck scarfs are enough to make me sweat.
 You don’t see too many women travellers in those days.
 I can imagine how difficult it would have been with all the dresses and petticoats.
 I’m glad the cultural dress codes have changed tremendously since those days.

 Modes of transportation